CarlsonCarlson/grahamBot/README.md

 Positive earnings over the past 10 years

-Dividend record should be uninterrupted for 20 years
+Dividend record should be uninterrupted for 20 years (possible to except depression periods such as 2008)
 ### Strong financial condition check
 Long-term debt should be less than net current assets